Research

 Biography

-He received a M.Sc. in Economics at University College London (1996) and a Ph.D. in Economics at the European University Institute (2001).
-He worked at the International Monetary Fund, Washington (1998), at the Fondazione ENI Enrico Mattei, Milan (1999) and as Assistant Professor at the University of Pescara (2004-2008).
-He has been visiting scholar at INRA – Institute National de la Recherche Agronomique, Grenoble (2013), at the Department of Land Economy of the University of Cambridge (2015) and at the Center of Economic Research of the ETH, Zurich (2016).
+He received an M.Sc. in Economics from University College London and a Ph.D. in Economics from the European University Institute.
+He worked at the International Monetary Fund, at the Fondazione ENI Enrico Mattei, and as Assistant Professor at the University of Pescara.
+He has been a visiting scholar at INRA – Institute National de la Recherche Agronomique, at the Department of Land Economy of the University of Cambridge, and the Centre of Economic Research of ETH.

-He has published three books (“La sostenibilità dello sviluppo globale”, Carocci 2005, “Global Sustainability” Palgrave-Macmillan, 2008, “The EU ETS and Its Followers”, Springer 2016) and around 70 articles in edited books and peer-reviewed international journals including Ecological Economics, Ecological Modelling, Ecological Indicators, Economic Modelling, Economics of Innovation and New Technology, Energy Economics, Environmental and Resource Economics, Environmental Science and Policy, Journal of Cleaner Production, Journal of Economic Surveys, Journal of Evolutionary Economics, Journal of Socio-Economics, Research Policy, Scandinavian Journal of Economics.
+He has published three books and over 100 articles in edited volumes and peer-reviewed international journals, including Ecological Economics, Energy Economics, Energy Policy, Environmental and Resource Economics, European Economic Review, Journal of Economic Surveys, Journal of Economic Dynamics and Control, Research Policy, Scandinavian Journal of Economics, Science.

 His full profile can be found here.